 What is a tantrum?

 A tantrum is an external show of internal distress.
 You might notice disorganized behavior such as screaming, crying, arching their back, stiff limbs, kicking, punching, and running away.
 They might even harm themselves in some way.
 Vomiting, self-injurious behavior (banging head, scratching self, hair-pulling), or holding their breath can also occur.
-Tantrums are equally present in male and female children and usually occur between the ages of one and three.
+Tantrums are equally present in male and female children and usually occur between ages one and three.
 For some children, tantrums arise infrequently.
 Some have them often.
 The intensity and behaviors displayed will also differ between children.

 So why do tantrums occur?